Quick start

 - Check developer examples locally in the browser.

-The URL Encode / Decode tool is made for URL components, especially query values.
+The URL Encode / Decode tool is made for URL components, especially query values, path pieces, and small snippets that need to travel safely inside a URL.
 It turns reserved characters into percent-encoded text and decodes them back.

-In plain language: The tool uses percent-encoding for URL components: reserved characters become percent signs followed by two hexadecimal digits.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The tool uses percent-encoding for URL components.
+Unsafe or reserved characters are converted to UTF-8 bytes, then each byte is written as a percent sign followed by two hexadecimal digits.
+Spaces can stay as %20 or become + when form-style plus-spaces mode is selected.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 How to read the answer